VGLoic/metamask-react/README.md

 - `connected`: MetaMask is connected to the application
 - `connecting`: the connection of your accounts to the application is ongoing

+## Type safe hook

+Most of the time, the application will use the state when the user is connected, i.e. with status `connected`.
+Therefore the hook `useConnectedMetaMask` is additionally exposed, it is the same hook as `useMetaMask` but is typed with the connected state, e.g. the `account` or the `chainId` are necessarily not `null`.
+This hook is only usable when the status is equal to `connected`, it will throw otherwise.